-Preventing another Oakdale: How proper onboarding leads to better care
+Preventing another Oakden: How proper onboarding leads to better care

 The Minister for Aged Care has announced that residential facilities will no longer receive any warning of visits by government watchdog the Australian Aged Care Quality Agency.
 Re-accreditation reviews of aged care providers will also now involve a more comprehensive assessment against industry standards detailed in the Quality of Care Principles 2014.1

 The shake up follows evidence that previous accreditation practices had failed residents of the Oakden Older Persons Medical Health Service.
 An independent review of Oakden was undertaken by SA Health’s Chief Psychiatrist Dr Aaron Groves after a patient received 10 times the amount of prescribed medication and was left with unexplained bruises that resulted in hospitalisation.2